jamespglaze/Kopernicus/README.md

 * Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this version (1.10.0-1)
+New in this version (UBE)
 -------------------
-- Updated to KSP 1.10.0
+- Updated to KSP's latest versions
-- Readded particles support
+- Latest features
-- Support for Jool shaders on Jool and only Jool.
+- Latest bugs

 This is the bleeding edge Kopernicus branch.
 For the stable branch, please see: